Naresh-Kumar17/Bank-Management-System-C-Raylib/README.md

 ## 📖 Abstract

-This **Bank Management System** is a console-based application developed in **C Language**.
+This **Bank Management System** is a GUI-based application developed in **C Language** and **Raylib for Gui**.
 It simulates a full-scale banking environment, allowing users to perform essential banking operations through a user-friendly menu interface.
 The system utilizes **File Handling** to ensure persistent data storage, meaning user records, balances, and transaction histories are saved even after the program is closed.